HelixNetwork/pendulum-sdk/api_reference.md

 | --- | --- |
 | addressWithChecksum | <code>string</code> |

-Validates the checksum of the given address hbytes.
+Validates the checksum of the given address txHex.

 <a name="module_converter"></a>